HoussemTN/localizator/README.md

-# Localizer
+# Localizator

-Localizer is a flutter application implements flutter_map and location plugins to provide your current/given position then render it on a map.
+Localizator is a flutter application implements flutter_map and location plugins to provide your current/given position then render it on a map.

 ##  :stars: Features